nikitavoloboev/data/docs/open-source/github/github.md

 [Here](../../sharing/my-github.md) you can find all the repositories I shared.

 [GitHub CLI](https://github.com/cli/cli) is useful.
 One thing I want to do is meet top GitHub contributors from different countries and talk with them.
 [Git Stars](https://git-stars.com/users) provides a neat tool for that.
+I use [Go GitHub](https://github.com/google/go-github) lib to access GitHub data.

 ## Interesting GitHub Bios